ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/snapshot_retention.md

-1. If any of the **keep** rules are enabled, IP Fabric goes through unloaded snapshots and based on enabled **keep** rules it marks snapshots that will retain and those that will be deleted.
+1. If any of the **keep** rules are enabled, IP Fabric goes through unloaded snapshots and based on enabled **keep** rules it marks snapshots to be retained or deleted.

 2. HDD utilization and a number of unloaded snapshots are checked.
 If any of these rules are exceeded, the oldest unloaded snapshots are